flicstar/flicstar.github.io/_posts/2021-09-12-does-a-book-fit-into-devrel.md

 featured_image:
 ---

-Out of all the content you see coming out of [DevRel](https://devrel.co/about/): docs, blogs, whitepapers, podcasts, conference presentations, social messages, you don’t often see a technical book.
+You don't often see a technical book amongst the list of [DevRel](https://devrel.co/about/) content creation.

 While technical books aren’t as important as they used to be, they do still have a place in this [multi-channel world of technical content](https://www.stephaniemorillo.co/post/content-strategy-for-devrel-teams-a-primer).